Recovery Africa, Inc.: Our History

 In October 2014, Recovery Africa (RA), Inc. was recognized as a 501(c)(3) EIN 46-5213465.
 The approach of RA is to empower Ghanaians and their organizations to build treatment and recovery programs for which they will be responsible.
 Sustainability of programs and projects is of prime importance.
 Over the years we have helped Ghanaian organizations establish and operate the following and other recovery support organizations, services and initiatives:

 - Oxford Houses: In 2009, established the first house.
 There are three additional houses, including one for women.
-Over 90 residents since 2009.
+Over 100 residents since 2009.
+A new women's house is being planned.

 - Recovery Ghana Consortium (RGC): In September 2014, RGC was created to help build a Recover Movement in Ghana.
 Forty organizations and individuals are members.